valle1306/ptm_app/README.md

 A: No!
 ProtonPulse is designed for lab scientists.
 Just click buttons and upload files.

 **Q: Can I use this on Mac/Linux?**
-A: Yes, but instructions are optimized for Windows.
-Follow the "Advanced" section above.
+A: Yes!
+ProtonPulse works on Mac and Linux.
+Instructions are optimized for Windows, but Mac/Linux users can follow the [Advanced (For Developers)](#advanced-for-developers) section for setup.

 **Q: Can I modify the code?**
 A: Yes!
 MIT License allows modification.
 See [QUICKSTART.md](QUICKSTART.md) for insights into the codebase.